jhonnyo88/multi-agent-setup/README.md

 ---

-## 📄 License & Legal

-### MIT License
+### License: Creative Commons BY-NC-SA 4.0
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+See the `LICENSE` file for full details.

 **What this means:**
-- ✅ **Commercial Use:** Use this for your business projects
+- ❌ **Commercial Use:** You may **not** use this project for primarily commercial purposes without explicit permission.
-- ✅ **Modification:** Adapt and customize freely
+- ✅ **Modification:** Adapt and build upon the project freely.
-- ✅ **Distribution:** Share with others
+- ✅ **Distribution:** Share the project and your adaptations with others.
-- ✅ **Private Use:** Use internally in your organization
+- ✅ **Private Use:** Use internally within your organization or for personal, non-commercial projects.
-- ⚠️ **Attribution:** Include license notice in your adaptations
+- ⚠️ **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- ⚠️ **ShareAlike:** If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ### Trademark Notice
-"DigiNativa" is a trademark used for our specific learning game implementation.
-When adapting this framework for your project, please use your own project name and branding.
+"DigiNativa" is a trademark used for our specific implementation of this learning game.
+When you adapt this framework for your project, please use your own project name and branding.

 ### Contributing License Agreement
-By contributing to this project, you agree that your contributions will be licensed under the same MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the same Creative Commons BY-NC-SA 4.0 license.

 ---